Zzzzzhijian/Zzzzzhijian.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Zhijian.
 I am working toward a PhD in Biophysics, at the University of Michigan, Ann Arbor.
-I started my PhD program in Fall of 2019, after graduating from Chongqing university, China with a degree in physics focused on spatially collective behavior like spin electronics and cancer cell invasion.
+I started my PhD program in Fall of 2019, after graduating from Chongqing University, China with a degree in physics focused on spatially collective behavior like spin electronics and cancer cell invasion.
 I am also working towards a master in applied math and a graduate certificate in Complex Systems.

  My research interests now are revealing universal laws and interesting behaviors in evolutionary dynamics and complex systems under a spatially-extended environment, with tools from statistical physics, dynamical system, and stochastic process.
 I'm also interested in clinical-related applications such as how our findings can help us better understand antibiotic resistance and cancer metastasis, both experimentally and theoretically.
 I'm currently supervised by Professor [Kevin Wood](https://lsa.umich.edu/biophysics/people/core-faculty/kbwood.html), on investigating how bacteria grows and evolves in a spatially drug heterogeneous environment.